blakewatters/RakeUp/README.md

 ## Supported Web Servers

 Any web server that is imported by your Gemfile and has a Rack handler available is available for execute.
 Commonly used servers are thin, mongrel, webrick, and puma.
-See `rakeup --help` for more examples.
+See `rackup --help` for more examples.

 ## Customizing the Tasks